jordiyapz/project-buddhavamsa/README.md

 In the city of Saṅkassa, near the residence of King Arindama, on a golden mountain within a league, the Buddha taught King Arindama and his followers.
 After the teaching, they all attained arahantship and became ehi-bhikkhus.
 Surrounded by nine trillion arahants, the Buddha recited the Ovāda Pātimokkha ("Exhortation and Admonition").
 This was the second gathering.

-The third time, Sakka came to pay homage.
+The third time, King Sakka came to pay homage.
 Surrounded by 8 trillion of arahats, Buddha recited Pātimokkha.

 ### Buddha Sumana